 Victoria Beach, Laguna Beach, CA 92651, USA

 The 60-foot-tall tower is a bit of a mystery to locals, though it was likely built in 1926 as an enclosed staircase to the beach for William E. Brown, a senator from Los Angeles.
 In the 1940s, the city of Laguna sold the tower to retired naval captain Harold Kendrick, an alleged pirate aficionado who dressed in full regalia.
-He’d often invite the local children over for scavenger hunts for real cash and, rumor has it, there’s still some money and candy hidden in the tower today.
+He’d often invite the local children over for scavenger hunts for real cash, and rumor has it that there’s still some money and candy hidden in the tower today.

 If you want to get away from the madness of Main Beach, Victoria Beach offers a quieter experience.
 It's a little harder to get to, but the extra effort is worth it.
 From Pacific Coast Highway, turn into Nyes Place to find a parking spot, walk under the overpass, and then make your way through the neighborhood and down the stairs to the beach.
 Check out the tower, which was built in 1926 as a staircase to the home on the cliff above.
 Keep your eye on the tide, however.
 Certain areas of the beach can become quite dangerous at high tide, and rip currents are common.